Product Segmentation for Retail with Python

 III.
 Conclusion

-In your scope you the responsibility of
+In your scope, you have the responsibility of

 • Preparation and delivery of replenishment orders from stores